AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

     bens.dim_products
 ;

 -- 2. What is the stock value of each category?
+Provides insight into the financial value of inventory per category for better budgeting and investment decisions.

 SELECT
     category, ROUND(SUM(price * stock), 2) AS StockValue